-By Krista Brooks, MPH, Diana Zuckerman, PhD, and Morgan Wharton
+By Krista Brooks, MPH, Diana Zuckerman, PhD, Morgan Wharton, and Caitlin Kennedy, PhD

 With several dozen types of FDA-approved birth control pills on the market, doctors and patients need to know how they work and how they are tested so that they can decide which pill is best for each woman.
 Some provide the same steady dose of hormones throughout the month; some vary the hormones over the course of the month; and some only cause you to have your period a few times a year.
 Different pills also use different types of hormones at different dosages.
 New types of oral contraceptive pills are introduced every few years, with some sparking controversy over potentially harmful side effects.
 Understanding how birth control pills work and how the FDA determines whether they are safe and effective can help demystify the process of choosing the birth control pill that is right for you.

 During the menstrual cycle, two hormones (follicle-stimulating hormone or FSH, and estrogen) increase, allowing a mature egg to develop in the ovaries.
 Next, ovulation occurs when another hormone (luteinizing hormone or LH) spikes and causes the release of the hormone progesterone.5 Progesterone is important because it allows the lining of the uterus to thicken, creating a good environment for a fertilized egg to attach itself.

 Birth control pills contain synthetic forms of estrogen and progesterone.
 These synthetic hormones help keep the levels of estrogen and progesterone in your body constant so that eggs do not mature and the lining of the uterus never develops enough for a fertilized egg to implant.
 Regulating these hormones in this way also thickens the cervical mucus, making it more difficult for sperm to reach an egg.